Access to the Library

 Inside the library, any user may access selected resources available through the online databases.

 Off-campus access to the library databases is restricted to Law School students, faculty and staff.
-Login requires the number printed above the barcode on the back of the Widener ID.
+Login using your Widener login and password.

 Visitors are permitted to use designated computers to search the library catalog, databases, and to access Federal Depository Library Program electronic materials.
 Assistance in searching the online catalog or accessing the available resources is provided by Reference Librarians as needed.